hemberg-lab/MicroExonator/docs/source/discovery_and_quantification.rst

 The following parameters can be specified to further optimize the Discovery and Quantification.
 The can also be omited, in case there are not relevant or available.

-* ``ME_DB`` is a path to a known Microexon annotation file, such as the one that can be obtained from Vast DB.
-The input format must be in bed12 (additional formats will be supported in future versions)
+* ``ME_DB`` is a path to a file of known microexons, such as one derived from VastDB, whose events are quantified in addition to the annotated ones.
+The format is recognised line by line, so one file can mix BED12 rows (internal blocks of at most ``ME_len`` nt with canonical AG/GT splice sites), BED6 rows (same filters) and single-column ``chrom_strand_start_end`` IDs (accepted as given, with no length or splice-site filter).
+Events that do not lie inside an annotated intron cannot be quantified and are listed in ``data/DB.ME_centric.non_overlaping.txt``.

 * ``min_reads_PSI`` is the minimun number of reads that needs supoort the existence of a novel microexon to consider it as high confidence.
 The default value is 3, but 5 or more is recommended if enough RNA-seq samples are provided.